savanna-brown/EEB_5300_GROUP3/README.md

 Wilson, E. O., & Hölldobler, B. (2005).
 Eusociality: origin and consequences.
 Proceedings of the National Academy of Sciences, 102(38), 13367–13371.

 Zhou, X., Rokas, A., Berger, S. L., Liebig, J., Ray, A., & Zwiebel, L. J. (2015).
 Chemoreceptor evolution in Hymenoptera and its implications for the evolution of eusociality.
-Geno
+Genome biology and evolution, 7(8), 2407-2416.